-The house was built from local stone that was dug up from the garden, and its rocky look matches the surrounding landscape.
-On the stone facade, there are many windows with white frames, each of which was made to give a different view.
+The house was built from local stone that was dug up from the plot, and its rocky look matches the surrounding landscape.
+The many white framed windows was each made to give a different view.

 Upon entering, the difference between the interior and the exterior is immediately apparent.
 From the exterior, the house looks small, although it seems much larger from the inside.

 Today, the house is managed by the National Trust, who are working to restore it to the way it was when Donald Gimson moved there with his family.

 The first floor consists of the dining room, kitchen, and the spacious lounge containing several pieces of furniture that date from the 1880s.
 On the upper level are the children’s rooms, five bedrooms, and the bathroom.

 The children’s room has two separate beds and is filled with books and games.
-On the floor, there is a working model railway, which was a popular toy in the 1950s.
+On the floor is a working model railway, which was a popular toy in the 1950s.

 In the end, they decided to present the house as it was in the 1950s.
 After the house was restored, many volunteers agreed to work in the gardens which were reopened in 2015.